luna215/signoz.io/blog/2023-09-14-is-opentelemetry-a-first-class-citizen-in-your-dashboard-a-datadog-and-newrelic-comparison.md

 ## OpenTelemetry in New Relic

-In stark contrast to Datadog, the New Relic team do a great job of documenting a happy path OpenTelemetry data.
-One route is clearly deprecated, the other clearly documented.
+In stark contrast to Datadog, the New Relic team does a great job of documenting a happy path for OpenTelemetry data.
+One route is clearly deprecated, while the other clearly documented.
 And both automatic and manual instrumentation are clearly documented with an example repo that works on the first run (except for one line which, at least for me, [needed to be fixed](https://github.com/newrelic/newrelic-opentelemetry-examples/blob/e2e7b735fba05f53147587867355f5e37ae45fc3/getting-started-guides/python/Uninstrumented/app.py#L6)).
 I was reporting OTel data to New Relic in less than an hour, a great onboarding experience.

 Once data is reporting, the experience again shows significant gaps between OpenTelemetry and proprietary data.